anhur/flickering-light/README.md

 ## Installation

-1. Copy the `addons/flickering_light` folder into your project.
+1. Install via AssetLib, or copy the `addons/flickering_light` folder into your project.
 2. In the Godot Editor, go to **Project > Project Settings > Plugins** and enable **Flickering Light**.

 ## Usage